Crypto27dev/clash_of_space_game/README.md

 ### Additional Features:

-- It will store your highest scores, the duration of earning that score
+- It will store your highest score with the time durations, so that you can track your progress & can compete yourself for better one.
 - You can pause the game by pressing 'P' key from keyboard.

 ### Info:

-- Used HTML5 with JS Animation,
+- Used HTML5, CSS with JS Animation,
 - Reference from Code-Project.org, Code-pen, W3School, GeeksforGeeks,
 - Idea taken from Astaroids, Star Shooter, Warfare, Space Pips & some random online space games,
 - Origin is : Radius Raid